StefaE/PVForecast/README.md

 Rooftop PV production forecast

 ## Introduction
 This project supports an extensive set of production forecasts for PV rooftop installations.
-Various weather data sources, PV modeling algorithms and storage methods for results can be used.
+Various weather [data sources](#forecast-sources), [PV modeling algorithms](#forecast-models) and [storage methods](#data-storage) for results can be used.
+Split array PV installations are supported.

 The project has been developped on Python3 and runs on Raspberries and integrates with [solaranzeige](https://solaranzeige.de) (see [Solaranzeige Integration](#solaranzeige-integration))